tmtxt/tmtxt.github.com/_drafts/2024-04-19-a-unified-dev-environment.md

 ---
 layout: post
-title: "A Unified Dev environment - Part 1"
+title: "A Unified Development Environment Journey - Part 1"
-description: ""
+description: "My dream about a unified devlopment environment for everybody in the team for the last 10 years..."
 categories: [misc]
 tags: []
 ---